Maine nonprofits get aid assisting domestic violence victims

 Each organization is receiving hundreds of thousands of dollars in aid.
 The state of Maine is also set to receive a grant of about $390,000 to assist rape crisis centers and organizations that help victims of sexual assault.

-Maine independent U.S. Sen. Angus King and Republican U.S. Sen. Susan Collins said the funding “will help strengthen our state’s response to these crimes and allow Maine non-profit organizations to continue to protect victims in their communities.”
+Maine independent Sen. Angus King and Republican Sen. Susan Collins said the funding “will help strengthen our state’s response to these crimes and allow Maine non-profit organizations to continue to protect victims in their communities.”

 Sign up for Daily Newsletters